Notice of Required Disclosures

 This disclosure provides information on the institution's compliance with Title 34 C.F.R.
 668.41 that requires notice to all students, faculty and employees concerning its drug and alcohol abuse prevention program.

-For additional information, contact Health and Psychological Services, Student Health Center, 559.278.2734.
+For additional information, contact Health and Psychological Services, Student Health and Counseling Center, 559.278.2734.

 Family Educational Rights and Privacy Act (FERPA)